iamshivarajad/Migrating-CRA-to-Vite/README.md

 ```
 # this create react app variable
 REACT_APP_MY_VAR

 # should be this in Vite
 VITE_MY_VAR
 ```

 Vite uses the ECMAScript module import.meta properties to pass environment variables to the modules.

-To access these environment variables you must change all process.env.s to import.meta.env..
+To access these environment variables you must change all **process.env.** s to **import.meta.env.**.

 You should be able to search and replace this.

 ### Additional notes for large existing projects

 Vite recommends using CSS modules for your application.
-If you use Sass or CSS you might need to install the Sass preprocessor.
+You should install the Sass preprocessor if you use Sass or CSS.

 ```
 npm i --save-dev sass
 ```
+If you facing issue related to **@import** you need to replace **@import** to **@use**, [ref](https://sass-lang.com/documentation/breaking-changes/import/)

-If you must have react or vue environment variables available in process.env for your Vite application then you can use the plugin vite-plugin-env-compatible.
+If you must have react or vue environment variables available in process.env for your Vite application then you can use the plugin [vite-plugin-env-compatible](https://www.npmjs.com/package/vite-plugin-env-compatible).

-The plugin will load VUE_APP_ or REACT_APP_ environment variables to process.env.
-You might need this if you are using a library that expects an env var to be on process.env for example.
+The plugin will load **VUE_APP_** or **REACT_APP_** environment variables to **process.env.** You might need this if you are using a library that expects an env var to be on process.env for example.

 ```
 npm i vite-plugin-env-compatible